 Collection of existing data, analysis, standardisation and peer-review will result in the first results being available for use by policy makers, manager and interested communities in 2017.

-- Clean Ocean Foundation website - http://www.cleanocean.org
+- Clean Ocean Foundation https://www.cleanocean.org/

-- National Outfall Database - https://www.outfalls.info
+- National Outfall Database - reports and supporting data analysis https://www.outfalls.info/about/publications

 - Clean Ocean Foundation Youtube